 The microphone is also essential for transcribing messages: emails, text messages, Google Hangouts and adding photo captions on social networks.
-Sadly, sending and receiving texts is limited to Android phone tethering.
+Sadly, sending texts is limited to Android phone tethering.

 Turn-by-turn directions via Google Maps isn't exclusive to Android devices anymore, but Apple only allows third-party app developers to initiate directions while the iPhone is awake.
 Having to exit from sleep mode every time you want to get directions negates the phone-free utopia Google Glass is driving toward.
-The inconvenience may still be worth it; Google's maps are more sophisticated than the still-hobbled Apple Maps if you don't own a car.
-It includes options for driving, walking and public transit routes whereas Apple's own maps for iOS do not.
+This inconvenience may still be worth it; Google's maps on Google Glass are more sophisticated than the still-hobbled Apple Maps on iOS devices if you don't own a car.
+It includes options for driving, walking and public transit routes whereas Apple's own maps do not.

 Even more amazing in Google Maps for Glass is the fact that turning your head changes the map orientation in real-time.
 Left and right twists of the neck swing the stationary triangle indicator to the left and right.
 Google Maps with surreal head-tracking follows you every step of the way without the need to tap a compass button to orient your perspective on a map.